Design Director. Style Architect. Visionary.

 From Wireframes to Visual Systems

-Key modules included a homepage hero, product grid, branded CTA sections, and value props.
-To reinforce a “hype-meets-luxury” feel, I designed custom visuals and layered subtle motion and visual contrast across the layout to reflect real-world e-commerce structure.
+To mimic a full design engagement, I began with wireframes in Adobe Illustrator and transitioned into high-fidelity mockups in Figma.
+To reinforce a “hype-meets-luxury” feel, I designed custom visuals and layered subtle visual contrast across the layout to reflect real-world e-commerce structure.

 Design & Strategy Highlights

-• Created wireframes and transitioned to high-fidelity mockups in Figma
+- Created wireframes and transitioned to high-fidelity mockups in Figma

-• Built modular systems for homepage, grid, value props, and CTA
+- Built modular systems for homepage, grid, value props, and CTA

-• Applied editorial layout principles with high-conversion design thinking
+- Applied editorial layout principles with high-conversion design thinking

-• Simulated handoff-ready visuals aligned with lifestyle fashion e-commerce
+- Simulated handoff-ready visuals aligned with lifestyle fashion e-commerce

 The Outcome